-Random thoughts seem to hit me at the oddest of times and the other morning was no different.
+Random thoughts seem to hit me at the oddest of times, and the other morning was no different.

 After a good solid minute of the disgusting attempt at serenade music—perhaps it was less, but I couldn’t tell—I rolled over to give him a good shove, only to discover that he wasn’t there.
 He must have been in the shower or in the lounge having his breakfast, but wherever he was, he left his rude phone on the bedside table.

-Grunting with effort, I dragged myself across the bed and grabbed his phone expecting to see the same type of thing that my phone does when an alarm goes off—swipe circles.
+Grunting with effort, I dragged myself across the bed and grabbed his phone, expecting to see the same type of thing that my phone does when an alarm goes off—swipe circles.
 Nope.
 It turns out that iPhones don’t work the same way Androids do.
 So, I activated the screen and touched the off button.

 Then it hit me.
-When did Touch become non-tactile?
+When did touch become non-tactile?

 As my own alarm went off and I rolled over to feel for the snooze button along the top of the speaker, my brain started to fixate on this non-tactile touch technology situation.
 Then my sleep was all over.
 The brain was going for it at a 100 miles per hour.
 Sleep was never going to come after that, but as you can see, my brain just won’t let this non-tactile touch thing go.

-Hint: turn off the Kindle before you go to wipe your snot off or who knows where in your book you’ll end up.
+Hint: Turn off the Kindle before you go to wipe your snot off or who knows where in your book you’ll end up.

 I have the ability to type as fast as I can think—awesome skill to have when you’re a writer.
-It’s been nearly thirty years since I first learnt how to touch type on a typewriter (yes, I am that old), and my mad typing skills have come in handy in a big way over the years.
+It’s been over thirty years since I first learnt how to touch type on a typewriter (yes, I am that old), and my mad typing skills have come in handy in a big way over the years.

 My PhD supervisors marveled at how I could go up to the observation floor in the telescope dome and set the acquisition cameras going for another run, along with all the added notes that we recorded in the files, with no lights on, blind to what was being inputted.
 They could hardly believe that I got it right every time.
 And when I was working as a database programmer, it was fun to freak the boss out—have a complete conversation with him, looking at him, while typing up notes into the computer with very few typos.